znly/rules_go/go/providers.rst

 GoEmbed
 ~~~~~~~

-GoEmbed is a provider designed to be used as the output of anything that provides go code, and an
+GoEmbed is a provider designed to be used as the output of anything that provides Go code, and an
-input to anything that compiles go code.
+input to anything that compiles Go code.
 It combines the source with dependencies that source will require.

 There are two main uses for this.